dsmorgado/minha-pagina-web/README.md

 Tambem tinha a versºao desatualizada no docker-image.yml.
 Depois já tive sucesso no built e push do da imagem para o DockerHub.

-Ainda a efetuar a parte 3- Criar um repositório no GitHub (minha-pagina-web-infra)